jaafersheriff/Cloud-Renderer/README.md

 # Real-Time Volumetric Cloud Renderer
 ![logo|20%](res/readme/logo.gif)

-This project introduces an efficient and effective method for rendering lifelike clouds in real-time.
+This project introduces an efficient and effective method to render animated, lifelike clouds in real-time.
 The dynamic nature of our clouds allows them to react to other world-parameters like the position of the camera or the sun.
 Our clouds are conveniently parameterized to allow for flexible customization for densities, positions, sizes, etc.

 ## Results
 TODO